Harrow Road and Paddington Tramways

 A commemorative postcard of what appears to be Horsecar No 8 (bought in 1889), and very probably taken around that period, given the early livery and the complete absence of advertising.
 All present are wearing workman-like attire.
 Photo courtesy of the Tramways and Light Railway Society, with particular thanks to David Voice.

-A blow-up of the above photo showing the conductor and driver.
-The conductor is wearing a kepi-style cap, which bears a large cap badge, probably of pressed metal, whilst the driver sports the fashionable headgear of the time, the bowler hat.
-Both men are wearing prominent PCO licences, though neither appears to be wearing a formally issued jacket or overcoat; the conductor's licence is suspended from his cash-bag strap.
+An enlargement of the above photograph showing the conductor and the driver.
+The former is wearing a kepi-style cap, which bears a large plate-type cap badge, probably of pressed metal, whilst the driver sports the fashionable headgear of the time, the bowler hat.
+Both men are wearing prominent PCO licence badges, though neither appears to be wearing a formally issued jacket or overcoat; the conductor's licence badge is suspended from his cash-bag strap.